Real Estate Investing - Cash Flow Positive Properties

 Cash flow positive investment property is sometimes confused with positively geared property.
 There is, however, a major difference:

-Cash Flow Positive Property: A property that puts money into your pocket after all costs and after tax deductions and depreciation, etc. IE, before taking tax deductions and depreciations into considerations, it could be costing you more (usually because of mortgage to own it)
+Cash Flow Positive Property: A property that puts money into your pockets after all costs and after tax deductions and depreciation, etc. IE, before taking tax deductions and depreciations into considerations, it could be costing you more (usually because of mortgage to own it)

 Positively Geared Property: A property that puts money into your pockets before tax deductions and depreciation.
 It is generating more than you are paying, even before considering tax deductions and depreciation.

 When is a Property Cash-flow Positive

-In real estate investment, an investment property is considered cash-flow positive when the income (typically rent) you receive from the property is more than what you spend on the property.
+In property investment, an investment property is considered cash-flow positive when the income (typically rent) you receive from the property is more than what you spend on the property.

 Peter bought a property for $500,000.
 He spends $20,000 annually on the property (council rates, insurance, mortgage interests, repairs, etc).